ionic-team/ionic-docs/src/pages/developing/keyboard.md

 ## inputmode

 The `inputmode` attribute allows developers to specify what type of data might be entered into an input.
 This will prompt the browser to show a keyboard that includes buttons relevant to what the user may enter.
+For example, `inputmode="email"` will display a keyboard with the `@` key as well as other optimizations for entering emails.

 Since `inputmode` is a global attribute, it can be used on Ionic components such as `ion-input` and `ion-textarea` in addition to regular input elements.